iamsleepy/helixToolTutorial/README.md

 This is solution is assumed that your Maya is installed in the default folder (C:\Program files\Autodesk\Maya 2016).

-If you have installed in a different folder, please change the additional include and lib directory setting of the project.
+If you have installed in a different folder, please change the additional include and lib directory setting of the project. (%Maya Installation%\include , %Maya Installation%\lib).